Multithreading Overview

 Let’s introduce multithreading to this scenario:

-Modern computers run on multicore processors, which involves several processors inside a single chip.
+Modern computers use multicore processors, which contain several independent processing units within a single chip.
 Each core can handle computations independently.
 Running several threads on multiple cores would look as follows:

 Because the threads run on two different cores, we can assume that they run in parallel.

 Multithreading, by default, doesn’t mean parallel execution.
 It only means that tasks are executed on multiple threads (control flows).
-Therefore, it’s false to claim that multithreading is only possible on multicore processors.
+Therefore, multithreading is not limited to multicore processors.
 We can have multiple threads running even on a single core.
 They, however, don’t run at the same time:

 In the illustration above, “Thread 1” executes first for some time while “Thread 2” waits.
 Then, “Thread 2” gets some processor time while “Thread 1” offloads from the core to wait.
 This is called context switching.
 The state of an offloaded thread is stored in memory so that it can be restored when it’s loaded to the CPU sometime later.